 Handwriting is a skill which, like reading and spelling, affects all written communication across the curriculum.
 Children should be able to write with ease, speed and legibility.

 Cursive handwriting teaches pupils to join letters and words as a series of flowing movements and patterns.
 Cursive writing is also closely linked to good spelling.
-At the end of KS2 children can only be judged to be within the ‘working at’ or ‘working at greater depth’ standards if their handwriting is cursive and neat.
+At the end of KS2 children who are ‘working at’ or ‘working at greater depth’ standards should be using handwriting which is cursive and neat.

 At Horsell CofE Junior School we are very proud of our pupil’s handwriting and take particular care in our handwriting style.
 We use Letter-join’s on-line handwriting resource and Lesson Planners as the basis of our handwriting policy as it covers all the requirements of the National Curriculum.

 Pupils should experience coherence and continuity in the learning and teaching of handwriting across all school years and be encouraged to take pride in the presentation of their work.
 Our objective is to help pupils enjoy learning and developing their handwriting with a sense of achievement and pride.